nikolaus07/SeleniumEinfach/README.md

 # cucumber-selenium-java-test
 Start
-* right-mouse on GoogleTestRun.xml and run
+* right-mouse on GoogleTestRun.xml and run  .OR.
-* right-mouse on feature-file and run
+* right-mouse on feature-file and run     .OR.
 * run via maven.
     In Run-configuration:
     clean test -PTestKlaus -DTestSuite222=GoogleTestRun.xml -f pom.xml